-+ Studied as a Working Observer at The Actors Studio in N.Y.C. and L.A. for 4 years
++ Was a 4-year ‘Finalist/Working Observer‘ at The Actors Studio in NYC and LA

-+ Trained with Lee Strasberg in his Master Class at The Lee Strasberg Theater & Film Institute – N.Y.C. for 3 years
++ Trained with Lee Strasberg in his Master Class at The Lee Strasberg Theater & Film Institute in NYC for 3 years

 + Trained with Madeleine Sherwood in her Acting Technique, Advanced Scene Study class at Circle in the Square Theater School in N.Y.C.